Stat184-Fall2025/Sec3_FP_Amogh_Shri/README.md

 ### Interesting Insight (Optional)

-One of our earlier insights comes from comparing the normalized S&P500 trajectories across 2007,2020, and 2025.
-We normalized each series to 100 at its starting point.
-By doing this, we can compare the shape of the market between the different crises.
-This helps us contextualize whether current trends resemble past pre-recession environments.
+One of our earlier discoveries came from analyzing the normalized S&P500 trajectories in 2007, 2020, and 2025.
+Each series was normalized to 100 at the start point.
+This allows us to compare the market dynamics throughout crises.
+This allows us to better understand whether current trends match pre-recession circumstances.

 ## Data Sources and Acknowledgements